HadarPadael/LabWise/README.md

 - **results:** An array field inside each sample, storing files and their corresponding descriptions.

 ---
-***This app is merely a proof of concept, not a fully functioning app for production.
-It's basic and most fundamental functionalities work well, but still require further developement.***
+***This app is merely a proof of concept.
+It's basic and most fundamental functionalities work well, but still require further developement before production.***

 Good luck!